Geko (rapper): 2020–present

 After releasing 22, Geko announced he will go on The 22 Tour in 2020, however, this tour was rescheduled due to COVID-19.
-Geko released only two major singles in 2020, the afrobeat influenced "Tantrum" and "Ride Or Die", a collaboration with Paigey Cakey.
+Geko released only two major singles in 2020, the afrobeat influenced "Tantrum"and "Ride Or Die", a collaboration with Paigey Cakey.
 He was also featured on several singles, including Jorday's "Closer Part II" and "Plan Tonight" by Nafe Smallz, but none of those singles charted.
 2021 brought more singles including "Woi Oi", in collaboration with Ms Banks and BackRoad Gee, "Jeepers Creepers" with Taze, and "Drama", as well as being featured by other artists such as KD Blockmoney's "No Calling", but none of those singles have charted as well.

-2022 saw little activity from Geko, with only two title widely released, "Problems" in January, another collaboration with Ard Adz, and "Clio" in November with Shabizla.
+2022 saw little activity from Geko, with only two titles widely released, "Problems" in January, another collaboration with Ard Adz, and "Clio" in November with Shabizla.

 Personal life

 Geko was a childhood friend of Salman Abedi, the assailant of the Manchester Arena bombing in May 2017.
 He said that when he heard about the bombing he wept.
-Referring to the bomber he said "he's an idiot and he's dead".
+Referring to the bomber, he said "he's an idiot and he's dead".
 Later in 2017, he falsely announced on Twitter that he had cancer.
 Two years later he revealed that the tweet was made while on medication in a mental health unit.

 In 2019, he modeled for Napapijri at Scotts Menswear.